damiankaczkowski/rpi-packages/README.md

 Hints for compiling?
 ====================
-To get everything working perfect, you should make sure you are using <b>gcc-linaro 4.8.x</b> as your compiler and for binutils version choose <b>linaro</b> version as well.
-Especially for development environment, this is very crucial step.
-Compiling gcc is available currently <b>only for targets with following settings</b>: uclibc and gcc-linaro-4.8

 Sometimes, there are issues when trying to compile libefl and/or Elementary.
 Luckily, there's also a fix for that, although it needs a bit manual labor.
 This is because everytime, for some reason, everything isn't compiled in the right order.
 I got around this issue by noticing the error and then before retrying, I executed following commands:<br/>
 <pre>
 make package/system/udev/host/compile V=99